ramonvoges/Vimfest2017/talk.md

 First I began with – horribile dictu – Emacs.
 I must admit, everything was fine for a while.
 True, Emacs was not easy to configure and it took some time until the editor was up and running.
 However, it worked for me.

-But then, one day, without warning, my configuration broke!
+But then, one day, without warning, my configuration broke down!
 I hadn't changed a thing, but out of nowhere Emacs refused to start and just showed me cryptic error messages.
 Since I had, by that time, to write my PhD thesis, I looked for a quick and dirty alternative.
 I was quite happy finding that Textmate had just become open source, so I switched to that editor.
 And again, I was quite contended.

 After some time, a good friend pointed me to Sublime and I suddenly realised how Textmate had fallen behind.
 As I didn't want to use a commercial product I switched to Atom.
 In comparison with Textmate it was slow and an awful mess with all its different plug-ins and inconsistent settings.
 So after Atom had crushed and devoured a day's work of writing, I, again, looked for something better.

 In one of the many blog posts I read, one author recommended to enhance Atom with a plug-in that emulates Vim.
-So I began to wonder what everybody was so excited about when they wrote about Vim's different modes and how this revolutionized how they edited text.
+So I began to wonder what everybody was so excited about when they wrote about Vim's different modes and how this revolutionized the way they edited text.

 # Vim as a DSL